swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-1-run-a-simple-ml-experiment/index.md

 Highly inspired by the [Get Started: Data Pipelines](https://dvc.org/doc/start/data-management/pipelines) guide.
 {% /callout %}

+The purpose of this step is to run a simple ML experiment locally.

 The purpose of this ML experiment is to:

 - Use 10K posts from StackOverflow